 If you want to be present for your bitch’s whelping day and delivery, check out how to prepare your very own whelping kit!
 We’ve added a perpetual 63-day whelping chart that you can use to figure you an approximate due date for your litter.

-Is my girl in heat?
+Is my Female Dog in Heat?